Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Neuromuscular blockade model

 \section{Neuromuscular blockade model}

-A continuous-time Wiener model for NMB with the muscle relaxant {\it atracurium} under general closed-loop anesthesia is introduced in \cite{SWM12}.
+A continuous-time Wiener model for NMB with the muscle relaxant {\it atracurium} under general closed-loop anesthesia is introduced in~\cite{SWM12}.
 The model assumes continuous infusion of the drug and the input $u(t)$ is the administered atracurium rate in $\lbrack \mu\mathrm{g}\ \mathrm{kg}^{-1}\mathrm{min}^{-1} \rbrack $, positive and bounded: $0\le u(t) \le u_{\max}$.
-The bolus dose administered to a patient in the induction phase is translated in the identification dataset to an equivalent flow over a short time interval.
 The current NMB level determines the model output $y(t)$ $\lbrack \% \rbrack$, which is measured by a train-of-four monitor (a peripheral nerve stimulator).
 The maximal level of output $y(t)=100\%$ is achieved at the instant when the NMB is initiated and there is no drug in the bloodstream.